Waukesha County Medical Examiner's Office: Reportable Deaths

-Which deaths are reported to the Medical Examiner?
+Which deaths are reportable to the Medical Examiner?

 - Deaths with unexplained, unusual, or suspicious circumstances